flpymonkey/idb/doc/restful-api.md

 * **GET **/camera/cameraID
   * Returns information about a specific camera
   * Parameters: cameraID - Int - The ID of a camera
-* * Return Content-Type: application/json
+  * Return Content-Type: application/json
     * Camera brand - String - The name of the camera brand \(ex.
-"Canon      "\)
+"Canon"\)
     * Camera model - String - The name of the camera model \(ex.
-"EOS 5D Mark IV      "\)
+"EOS 5D Mark IV"\)
     * Max Resolution Width - Int - The width of the max resolution measured in pixels \(ex.
 6720\)
     * Max Resolution Height - Int - The height of the max resolution measured in pixels \(ex.
-4480      \)
+4480\)
     * Effective Pixels - Int - The max number of megapixels this camera uses \(ex.
 30\)
     * Continuous drive speed - Int - The max speed of continuous drive measured in frames per second \(ex.
 7\)
     * Video enabled - Boolean - A boolean depicting if the camera has video capabilities \(ex.
 True\)

 # National Park